mavilein/mavilein.github.com/_posts/2015-09-01-comparing-error-handling-scalas-try-with-scalazs-either-disjunction.md

 res1: scala.util.Try[try_vs_either.Homepage] = Failure(java.lang.NumberFormatException: For input string: "abc")
 {% endhighlight %}

 Here we see that this does not happen to `Try`!
 The unexpected Error is still containerized.
 We get back a failure containing the unexpected exception.
 And the value of this ability cannot be underestimated on the `JVM` platform where exceptions are the most common means to do error handling.
+Maybe you are so disciplined that you really handle all errors in a functional way.
+But you will still use libraries (even Java ones) that still rely on exceptions.

 ### Conclusion

 I hope this was somewhat helpful to you.
 I often found myself in discussions where some FP advocate claimed that Scalaz's `Either` is much better than Standard Scalas `Either` (do not compare it to this one) and also much better than the `Try` type.
 Yes, the Scalaz `Either` is better when you speak about **expected errors**.
 When you talk about **unexpected errors** the `Try` is the winner.
-But the question is: Can we have a type that is both good at clearly communicating expected errors and also at dealing with unexpected ones.
+But the question is: Can we have a type that is both good at clearly communicating expected errors and also at dealing with unexpected ones?
 I think there actually is and in one of my upcoming posts i would like to show you how to implement your own `Try` type, which combines the best of both worlds.

 **I would love to hear your feedback.
 If you like, follow me on Twitter.**